Elizabeth Baldwin Garland

-Elizabeth (Betsy) Baldwin Garland was an American archaeologist known for her expertise on Great Lakes prehistory and the archaeology of Michigan.
+Elizabeth Baldwin Garland (May 5, 1930 – March 31, 2020) was an American archaeologist known for her expertise on Great Lakes prehistory and the archaeology of Michigan.
 She was the author of a number of scholarly publications.

 Biography

 Garland earned a BS in geology from Wellesley College, an MA in Anthropology from Radcliffe College, and a PhD from Harvard in anthropology in 1967.

 In 1964, Garland was offered a teaching position in the anthropology department at Western Michigan University (WMU).
 She was the first archaeologist on the faculty at WMU.
 In 1966, Garland helped create WMU's archaeology program in the department of anthropology, as well as a joint field school with Michigan State University.

 Garland led numerous excavations in Michigan, including several surveys of the Kalamazoo River basin.